 - What makes this even sadder is that Ben and Peter aren't nearly as close as May and Peter were in the canon stories, because while the two do love each other, Ben simply doesn't know how to assume parental roles by himself, that's just not how men of his generation were brought up.
 He's a bit more involved in Peter's personal life than May was, but he just doesn't relate to him the same way.

 - "What If the Invisible Girl Had Died" is a heartbreaking portrayal of grief as the remaining Fantastic Four members and superhero community at large react to her death, especially Johnny and Ben's reminisces of Sue contrasting with Reed's descent into total anguish as he plots to kill Annihilus for it.
 The end of the story isn't much happier, as Reed pulls a Murder-Suicide on Annihilus, leaving Johnny and Ben behind.Ben: I guess I wuz always hopin', Susie, that you'd turn around and kiss me, like the princess you wuz, and turn me from a frog, a big ugly bruiser with a size-five brain—into a prince...
-Course, i know that you'd say to all this.
+Course, I know what you'd say to all this.
 "Benjamin J. Grimm!
 Stop talking like that!
 You are a prince—to me!" ...
 Yeah, I can even hear you saying it.
 Well, Susie, guess I'll have to start actin' like a prince from now on—only it's gonna be awful hard without you around.

 Johnny: I remember what sis told me, when Mom died and I wouldn't come out of my room.
 I wanted to stay in there and starve to death.
 She said, "I know you want to have a hurt so bad that only Mom can come along and make it better.
 But she can't and how do you think she'd feel about it if she knew?
 Terrible.
 So you'd just better make yourself feel better."
 And I did.
 And I guess I'll have to do it again.